Answers to your questions about Ladden Garden Village housing development in Yate.

 We are currently in discussions with the developer regarding the proposed primary school provision.
 Following these discussions, officers will make their recommendations to enable design to move forward in 2023.

-Where required, we will ensure that any short-term demand is managed by utilising existing surplus places or by providing additional provision in existing schools.
+Where required, we will ensure that any short-term demand is managed by using existing surplus places or by providing additional temporary provision in existing schools in the Yate primary school planning area by breach/larger classes.

-What plans are in place for the second primary school (Fletcher Road) and when do you envisage work to start?
+What plans are in place for the second primary school (Fletcher Road) and when do you envisage work will start?

 What is the current situation regarding the nursery on Doswell Way, when is construction anticipated to start and when do you expect to complete the work?